IgorSzyporyn/businesscard/README.md

 - My most useful site(s): [Google](https://www.google.com/) & [Typescript React Cheat Sheet](https://www.saltycrane.com/cheat-sheets/typescript/react/latest/)

-  Wanted to have only one - but then it would just be google.com, and I have to admit that I use google a lot - why should I spend time solving a problem someone has already encountered before and solved.
+  Wanted to have only one - but then it would just be google.com, and I have to admit that I use google a lot - why should I spend time solving a problem someone has already encountered before, and probably solved.

 - My favorite NPM package: [storybook](https://www.npmjs.com/package/storybook)